overmesgit/aibattle/README.md

 * update prompt status in real time
 * remove old battles
 * pagination for battles
+* add ai bot that will try to create a better team
 * better goroutines
+* make internal page to check the status of the battle
 * rebuild games if game rules were updated
-* add ai bot that will try to create a better team

 ## Share